daveyarwood/riffmuse/README.md

 The `build.boot` file in this directory is actually an executable Clojure script, so if you want, you can run it directly, e.g. `./build.boot f sharp blues`.

-You can also run Riffmuse from any directory by copying `build.boot` into your `/usr/local/bin` or any other directory on your `$PATH`, and renaming it `riffmuse`.
-The script makes use of the source files in this repo, so you'll also need to install the jar file to your local Maven repo.
-You can do all of that like this:

-    git clone git@github.com:daveyarwood/riffmuse.git
-    cd riffmuse
-    boot build install
-    chmod +x build.boot
-    cp build.boot /usr/local/bin/riffmuse

-You should now be able to run `riffmuse` from the command line.
+Ideally, one should be able to run `riffmuse` from the command line, like this:

     > riffmuse e blues